Derrick-Imbia/Eniac-Magist-coorperation/README.md

 # Eniac-Magist-coorperation
 Can Eniac cooperate with Magist marketplace?
-The aim is to find out if Eniac a European based tech supply company can merge in partnership with Magist Marget place a Brazilian online Marketplace
+The aim is to find out if Eniac a European based tech supply company can merge in partnership with Magist Market place a Brazilian online Marketplace.